-This film is about a group of friends who decide to party in the woods, but their fun comes to an end when they get stalked by Bigfoot.
+Exists is about a group of friends who decide to party in the woods, but their fun comes to an end when they get stalked by Bigfoot.
 This film was directed by Eduardo Sanchez and stars Brian Steele as Bigfoot.
 This is actually the second movie where Steele has played the same monster.
 He also played Bigfoot in Harry and the Hendersons (1987).
 This might have to do with the fact that he is six foot seven.

-This film is about a group of amateur filmmakers who are searching for Bigfoot.
+The Bigfoot Project is about a group of amateur filmmakers who are searching for Bigfoot.
 It was directed in a mockumentary style by Ricardo Herrera, who is also the writer of the film.
 It’s important to note, this film is classified as more of a comedy than a horror.
 It even involves improvisational scenes between the characters.
 It stars comedic actors like Andy Goldenberg, Emily O’Brien, and Nick Armstrong.

-This film, directed and written by Robert D. Krzykowski, is about a war veteran who is sent to hunt a mythical creature.
+The Man Who Killed Hitler and Then the Bigfoot, directed and written by Robert D. Krzykowski, is about a war veteran who is sent to hunt a mythical creature.
 The story switches between his search for Bigfoot and flashbacks to his time in WWII.
 The visual effects in this film were created by the talented Douglas Trumbull.
 Trumbull has been nominated for multiple Academy Awards throughout his career.
 He also worked on Blade Runner (1982), Star Trek (1979) and 2001: A Space Odyssey (1968).

 More Bigfoot Movies

 The movies listed above were chosen based on their themes, settings, and monsters.
 However, there are plenty more movies about Bigfoot.
 Some are more humorous.
-And others lean more toward the horror genre.
+Others lean more toward the horror genre.
 No matter what you’re interested in watching, here are some more movies about Bigfoot for you to enjoy:

 - Creature from Black Lake (1976) is about two men who encounter a monster in a Louisiana swamp.
 It is classified as a horror, drama, and mystery.